The Chinese pronoun for ‘wife’ (fūrén) translates as ‘husband’s person’.

 真 Zhēn is Mandarin for ‘real’, ‘true’ or ‘genuine’

-Zhēn de Gender aims to explore the multiple realities of gender and culture in contemporary Asia.
+Zhēn de Gender aims to explore the multiple realities of culture, gender and sexuality in contemporary Asia.

-I am passionate about challenging the gender binary, combatting sexism and fighting for equal rights for women around the world.
-I have been writing about gender issues for several years, and women’s issues have long taken priority in my reading and research.
+I am a feminist anthropologist passionate about challenging binary gender norms, combatting sexism and fighting for equal rights for women around the world.
+I have been writing about gender and sexuality for several years; feminist issues take priority in my reading and research.
+I have lived in China and South Korea, and have travelled extensively in South East Asia.